China warns investment may weaken further, to make 'good use' of fiscal policy

 The slowdown is partly due to Beijing's stringent debt curbs and efforts to reduce financial risks, the NDRC said.

-Beijing might tolerate some moderate increases in leverage at state-owned enterprises (SOEs) due to its success in the last few years on supply-side reform, including deleveraging and eliminating excess capacity, but it remains intent on keeping public-sector leverage under control, Fitch Ratings said on Monday.

-New manufacturing investment projects in sectors ranging from tobacco and fur to petroleum and nuclear fuel processing all fell more than 30 percent.
+New manufacturing investment projects in sectors ranging from tobacco and fur to petroleum and nuclear fuel processing all suffered a more than 30 percent fall.

 In recent weeks, Beijing has told local governments to speed up the sale of special bonds to raise money for investments.
 Finance Minister Liu Kun told Reuters such bond issuance will blow past 1 trillion yuan ($145.48 billion) by the end of the current quarter.